Vertex AI Dispatch and Route Planner

 Last-Minute Options

-As noted above, the Service Costs Configuration page allows you to permanently change the priorities that Vertex uses when solving your call schedule.
+As discussed further below, the Vertex Configuration page (under Settings) allows you to permanently change the priorities and costings that Vertex uses when solving your call schedule.

 Mid-Day Solves